LyubomirD/LearningMicroservices/README.txt

 Each service has its own codebase, database, and deployment unit.
 This makes microservices easier to maintain, scale of top and resource efficient!

-To learn in much greater detail microservices I encourage you to follow Java Brains tutorial in YouTube.
+To learn in detail microservices I encourage you to follow Java Brains tutorial in YouTube.
-The course is made in understandable, highly detailed and most importantly easy to follow.
-The course provides examples, diagrams and much more!
+The course is made in understandable, highly detailed and easy to follow way.
+The course provides examples, diagrams and more!

 Links to the videos:
 Level 1: https://www.youtube.com/playlist?list=PLqq-6Pq4lTTZSKAFG6aCDVDP86Qx4lNas
 Level 2: https://www.youtube.com/watch?v=o8RO38KbWvA&list=PLqq-6Pq4lTTbXZY_elyGv7IkKrfkSrX5e
 Level 3: https://www.youtube.com/watch?v=upoIwn4rWCo&list=PLqq-6Pq4lTTaoaVoQVfRJPqvNTCjcTvJB

+Important:
+Note that for all the microservices to work properly they need to exist in separate projects!
+I have put them all here (the project microservice) for easier access and review.
+When they are in the same project this seems to causing a problem between they run time and communication with one another.